expo/expo/docs/pages/versions/v39.0.0/react-native/button.md

 ### **`onPress`**

 Handler to be called when the user taps the button.
+The first function argument is an event in form of [PressEvent](https://reactnative.dev/docs/pressevent).

 | Type     | Required |
 | -------- | -------- |